cambiotraining/sars-cov-2-genomics/05-lineage_assignment.md

 From there, we can see several variants classifed as "Delta" and "Alpha".
 Looking at some specific ones, we can see they are the same samples that _Pangolin_ identified as variants of concern.
 For example, sample ERR5921254 is classified as "21J (Delta)" by _Nextclade_ and as "Delta (AY.4-like)" by _Pangolin/Scorpio_.

+There were some samples that _Pangolin_ had not assigned a lineage because there was a conflict between _UShER_ and _Scorpio_ (samples `barcode03`, `barcode26` and `barcode27`).
+_Nexclade_ does classify these sequences as B.1.1.7 (Alpha), which seems to agree with the _UShER_ assignment.
+However, these samples are highlighted as having too much missing data, which may be the reason why _Scorpio_ did not classify them as a variant of concern.

 **A3.**